 Making the Diagnosis

 Many diseases can cause dizziness, especially diseases that involve poor circulation and low blood pressure.
-The first step of a diagnosis is a complete medical checkup.
+The first step of a diagnosis is a complete medical checkup, including testing oxygen and blood sugar levels.

 Audiometry is a thorough test of various hearing abilities.
 A device that measures eye movements in various situations, an electronystagmograph, provides clues about the nature of the problem.
 In platform posturography, you stand on a movable platform and your responses to movement are recorded.